 The second component is the bread crumb mixture.
 I mixed Panko crumbs with my homemade parmesan and dried oregano for a breading bursting with Italian flavors.
 It’s so good, you might just want to eat it with a spoon!
-Once they are breaded, go ahead and stick them in the oven until they are nice and crispy.

 While the eggplant is baking, it’s time to make your vegan mozzarella.
 This cashew-based mozzarella is similar to the one you’ll find on my Grilled Pizza Margherita.

 Serving and Storing

-- Store leftover eggplant parmesan in an airtight container in the refrigerator for up to 3 days.
+Store leftovers in an airtight container in the refrigerator for up to 3 days.

 Vegan Eggplant Parmesan